Skip to content

 Defaults:

 Overridable via environment variables.
-Tests are parameterised through session-scoped fixtures in each member's tests/conftest.py:
+Session-scoped fixtures in each member's tests/conftest.py:

 @pytest.fixture(scope="session")